amana-nkit/Platform-Engineering/AWS/README.md

 # Amazon EKS Best Practices Guide:

+## Security

-## Security: There are several security best practice areas that are pertinent when using a managed Kubernetes service like EKS
+There are several security best practice areas that are pertinent when using a managed Kubernetes service like EKS

 * Identity and Access Management
 * Pod Security